-- Ignition Primary MQTT Distributor - No modifications to the default parameters are required.
-However, it is important to make sure the Operation System allows inbound connections on port 1883 and there are no firewalls blocking inbound connections on this port from the remote edge nodes. - Ignition Primary MQTT Engine - O The only change from defaults is to set a Primary Host ID.
+Ignition Primary - MQTT Distributor

+• No modifications to the default parameters are required.
+However, it is important to make sure the Operation System allows inbound connections on port 1883 and there are no firewalls blocking inbound connections on this port from the remote edge nodes.

+Ignition Primary - MQTT Engine

+The only change from defaults is to set a Primary Host ID.
 MQTT uses Quality of Service (QOS) levels to ensure messages get delivered.
 However, this only ensures delivery between a single MQTT client and the MQTT server.
 In other words, it doesn't ensure delivery from one MQTT client to another MQTT client.
 Sparkplug introduces the notion of a Primary Host ID which is used to ensure client to client communications.
 The only requirement is that it match exactly on both the MQTT Engine and MQTT Transmission configurations.
+For this tutorial the Primary Host ID will be "PRIMARY_HOST"

-- Ignition Edge 1 and Ignition Edge 2 MQTT Transmission (Configure the same on both Ignition instances) - As with the MQTT Engine configuration, the Primary Host ID must be set on the General tab as shown below.
+Ignition Edge 1 and Ignition Edge 2 - MQTT Transmission (Configure the same on both Ignition instances)

+• As with the MQTT Engine configuration, the Primary Host ID must be configured on the "Default" Set.